- What information should I have in order to make a decision about these devices?

 - We had one patient who had no chance otherwise to leave the hospital alive.
 There was no hope for him.
 We placed the biventricular device, and now he has been fine for over two years.
 He travels all over the country with his children and grandchildren with no problem whatsoever.
 This excellent improvement can and does happen.
 Generally you do see a marked improvement with the biventricular devices.

-- With the implanted defibrillators alone (without the capability of bi-ventricular pacing) we don't normally see a marked improvement in the quality of life because these devices act only as protection.
+With the implanted defibrillators alone (without the capability of bi-ventricular pacing) we don't normally see a marked improvement in the quality of life because these devices act only as protection.
 They are not necessarily designed to improve the way the heart works.
 Some people actually get worse with these devices because they do not like to get a shock.
 The shock may be painful, and it may limit the patient's amount and type of activity.
 There are some quality-of-life issues of concern for these patients.
 It has been my experience that an implanted defibrillator alone has a minor effect on quality of life, but it has general lifesaving benefits.
-For some people, though, an implant can be a real problem.